project-chip/connectedhomeip/src/android/CHIPTool/README.md

 Steps to build CHIP for Android apps

 Pre-conditions: Have Android NDK downloaded to your machine.
+Set
-Set $ANDROID_NDK_HOME environment variable to point to the NDK package is downloaded.
+\$ANDROID_NDK_HOME environment variable to point to the NDK package is downloaded.

 1. Checkout the CHIP repo

 2. In commandline / Terminal, 'cd' into the top CHIP directory

 3. May have to run 'autoconf' / 'autoreconf', if changes to configure.ac have been made.

 4. Run './bootstrap -w make'

 5. Exit out of the checked out CHIP repo directory and using 'mkdir [some-dir]' create a new empty one where you want the generated output files to go.

 6. 'cd' into this newly created directory

 7. Export the following variables

-ABIs that can be used as TARGET
+ABIs that can be used as TARGET armeabi-v7a: armv7a-linux-androideabi arm64-v8a: arch64-linux-android x86: i686-linux-android x86-64: x86_64-linux-android
-    armeabi-v7a:  armv7a-linux-androideabi
-    arm64-v8a:	  arch64-linux-android
-    x86:	        i686-linux-android
-    x86-64:	      x86_64-linux-android

-NDK OS Variants:
-    macOS:	        darwin-x86_64
-    Linux:	        linux-x86_64
-    32-bit Windows	windows
-    64-bit Windows	windows-x86_64
+NDK OS Variants: macOS: darwin-x86_64 Linux: linux-x86_64 32-bit Windows windows 64-bit Windows windows-x86_64

+export
-export TOOLCHAIN=$ANDROID_NDK_HOME/toolchains/llvm/prebuilt/darwin-x86_64 // Use the corresponding OS variant here. export TARGET=aarch64-linux-android // Use desired ABI export API=21 export AR=$TOOLCHAIN/bin/$TARGET-ar
+TOOLCHAIN=$ANDROID_NDK_HOME/toolchains/llvm/prebuilt/darwin-x86_64 // Use the corresponding OS variant here. export TARGET=aarch64-linux-android // Use desired ABI export API=21
+export AR=$TOOLCHAIN/bin/$TARGET-ar
 export AS=$TOOLCHAIN/bin/$TARGET-as
 export CC=$TOOLCHAIN/bin/$TARGET$API-clang
+export
-export CXX=$TOOLCHAIN/bin/$TARGET$API-clang++
+CXX=$TOOLCHAIN/bin/$TARGET$API-clang++
 export LD=$TOOLCHAIN/bin/$TARGET-ld
 export RANLIB=$TOOLCHAIN/bin/$TARGET-ranlib
-export STRIP=$TOOLCHAIN/bin/$TARGET-strip
+export STRIP=$TOOLCHAIN/bin/\$TARGET-strip

-8. Then run '../connectedhomeip/configure --host=$TARGET --with-crypto=mbedtls --enable-tests=no --enable-shared'
+8. Then run '../connectedhomeip/configure --host=\$TARGET --with-crypto=mbedtls
+   --enable-tests=no --enable-shared'

 9. Finally 'make'

 You should see the generated SetupPayloadParser.jar under src/setup_payload/java and libSetupPayloadParser.so under src/setup_payload/java/.libs folders in the output directory.

 Drop the .jar in the libs folder in the Android project.
 Drop the .so in the ABI-specific jniLibs folder in the Android project, eg. jniLibs/arm64-v8a 'Gradle sync' the Android project and run.

-You will also need the "libc++_shared.so" file in the jniLibs folder.
-This file comes packaged with Android NDK and can be found under $ANDROID_NDK_HOME/sources/cxx-stl/llvm-libc++/libs/$TARGET (Eventually hoping to not have to include this .so, but that needs some more tweaking of the Android automake build rules.
+You will also need the "libc++\_shared.so" file in the jniLibs folder.
+This file comes packaged with Android NDK and can be found under
+$ANDROID_NDK_HOME/sources/cxx-stl/llvm-libc++/libs/$TARGET (Eventually hoping to not have to include this .so, but that needs some more tweaking of the Android automake build rules.
 Include it in the interim to be able to build the Android app).